fessy01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable	Creates a new local variable named BETTY

-7-create_global_variable Creates a new global variable named HOLBERTON
+7-create_global_variable Creates a new global variable named BEST

 8-true_knowledge	 Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line